Robert Saundby: Early life

+Robert Henry Magnus Spencer Saundby was born on 26 April 1896 at 83A Edmund Street in Birmingham.
+He was the son of Robert Saundby (1849-1918), FRCP, and Edith Mary, née Spencer.
+His father was initially a tea planter in India before becoming a distinguished physician (having been elected senior president of the Edinburgh Royal Medical Society as a student, and later president of the British Medical Association) and professor of medicine at Mason University College and Birmingham University; his 'compendious knowledge of medicine, administrative ability and great energy' (which unfortunately came with irritability and lack of patience that detracted from his teaching) produced books on diseases of the digestive system, old age, and medical ethics, amongst other subjects.

-Educated at King Edward VI School, Saundby left in 1913 and joined the Traffic Department of the London and North Western Railway.
+Educated at King Edward's School, Saundby left in 1913 and joined the Traffic Department of the London and North Western Railway.

 First World War

 Saundby began the First World War serving in the British Army.
 On 15 June 1914 he was commissioned into the Royal Warwickshire Regiment, Territorial Force.

 An attack of cerebrospinal meningitis in February 1915 saw Saundby out of action for 8 months.
 It was not until 11 October that he was passed fit and on 23 October he applied to the Royal Flying Corps.